quicwg/base-drafts/draft-ietf-quic-qpack.md

 {{string-literals}}.
 These limits SHOULD be large enough to process the largest individual field the HTTP implementation can be configured to accept.

-If an implementation encounters a value larger than it is able to decode, this MUST be treated as a stream error of QPACK_DECOMPRESSION_FAILED.
+If an implementation encounters a value larger than it is able to decode, this MUST be treated as a stream error of type QPACK_DECOMPRESSION_FAILED if on a request stream, or a connection error of the appropriate type if on the encoder or decoder stream.

 # IANA Considerations